Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Locally Hamiltonian symplectic reduction with corners

-\begin{remark} In principle, the constraint-reduced phase space is the coisotropic reduction of the constraint set: $\uCo\doteq\C/\C^\omega$, and then one needs to \emph{prove} that it coincides with the symplectic reduction by the action of $\Go$.
-We reverse the discussion, here, and identify the constraint-reduced phase space with first-stage symplectic reduction w.r.t.\ the action of the constraint gauge ideal.
-More on this in Remark \ref{rmk:symplclosure-Comega}. \end{remark}
+\begin{remark} In principle, the constraint-reduced phase space should be defined as the coisotropic reduction of the constraint set $\C/\C^\omega$, and then one needs to \emph{prove} that it coincides with the symplectic reduction by the action of $\Go$.
+For ease of presentation, here we reverse the discussion and introduce the constraint-reduced phase space as the quotient of the constraint set by the action of the constraint gauge ideal.
+We will then revisit the key steps in the Marsden--Weinstein--Meyer reduction procedure to highlight what extra conditions need to be satisfied in order to have $\C/\Go\simeq \C/\C^\omega$ in the infinite-dimensional Fr\'echet setting. \end{remark}

 \begin{assumption} The constraint-reduced phase space $\uCo$ is a smooth manifold and $\pi_\circ : \C \to \uCo$ is a principal $\Go$-bundle. \end{assumption}